On this page

 The entire lab deploys to an existing Microsoft Sentinel workspace:

-git clone https://github.com/nine-lives-security/nine-lives-zero-trust.git
+git clone https://github.com/j-dahl7/oauth-redirect-abuse-sentinel.git

-cd nine-lives-zero-trust/labs/oauth-redirect-abuse
+cd oauth-redirect-abuse-sentinel

 # Deploy everything

--WorkspaceName "law-sentinel-lab"
+./scripts/Deploy-Lab.ps1 -ResourceGroup "rg-sentinel-lab" -WorkspaceName "law-sentinel-lab"

 # Detection only (skip tenant hardening)